-Once an investor decides where they want to put their money, the rest of the process is relatively simple.
-But there are still a number of factors that need to be considered.
-Back in 2009, the reason people were so unsure about Bitcoin was because of the market volatility that was implicit in its nature.
-This, in many ways, has not changed.
+Once investors decide where to put their money, the rest of the process is relatively simple.
+But there are still some factors to consider.
+Back in 2009, people were unsure about Bitcoin because of the implicit market volatility.
+In many ways, it has not changed.

-Cryptocurrency is a market that is driven entirely by sentiment, which means the users and investors themselves determine what the price of certain coins will be at any given time.
-If there are a number of investors who suddenly get cold feet about a popular altcoin, for instance, then their movements could swing the pendulum in a direction that would have been unforeseeable.
-If you were to trade Bitcoin, Ethereum, or any other coin, then each price could rise and fall in a way that is essentially unpredictable, and that makes it an incredibly difficult market to pin down.
+Cryptocurrency is market-driven entirely by sentiment, which means the users and investors themselves determine what the price of certain coins will be at any given time.
+If several investors suddenly get cold feet about a popular altcoin, for instance.
+Then their movements could swing the pendulum in a direction that would have been unforeseeable.
+If you were to trade Bitcoin, Ethereum, or any other coin, then each price could rise and fall in an essentially unpredictable way.
+That makes it an incredibly difficult market to pin down.
 It is, however, perfectly achievable.
-It is simply important to be aware and vigilant before you step into it.
+It is simply necessary to be aware and vigilant before you step into it.

 As well as this, prospective investors must focus on an altcoin’s technical capacity.
-Coins such as Solana have done increasingly well because they provide high functionality at a relatively low cost, making them highly attractive for investors who are looking to make the most out of their portfolio without incurring a loss.
+Coins such as Solana have done increasingly well.
+It is because they provide high functionality at a relatively low cost, making them highly attractive for investors looking to make the most out of their portfolio without incurring a loss.

-As well as this, a number of crypto whales are keen to invest in coins which have value both in the monetary and innovative sense.
-In this way, the higher the technical capacity of a coin, the more attractive it becomes as a trading vehicle, meaning its price could steadily rise as more users begin to take advantage of its capabilities.
+As well as this, several crypto whales are keen to invest in coins that have value both in the monetary and innovative sense.
+In this way, the higher the technical capacity of a coin, the more attractive it becomes as a trading vehicle.
+It means its price could steadily rise as more users begin to take advantage of its capabilities.

 What Is The Best Altcoin To Invest In?

-A number of altcoins are performing positively in the market right now, which makes an investment decision rather difficult, especially for first-time investors.
-With that being said, it is hard to argue against Ethereum’s prominence in the market, especially when it comes to the incoming world of Web3.
+Several altcoins are performing positively in the market right now, which makes an investment decision rather difficult, especially for first-time investors.
+It is hard to argue against Ethereum’s prominence in the market, especially when it comes to the incoming world of Web3.

-As mentioned previously, when people were underestimating Bitcoin in 2009, so too were they underestimating blockchain and how it might be utilised.
+When people were underestimating Bitcoin in 2009, so too were they underestimating blockchain and how it might be utilized.
 Out of all cryptocurrencies, Ethereum is making the most out of this technology.
-It is a mine-based coin, but there is an incoming merge which will allow it to run on POS (proof of stake).
+It is a mine-based coin, but there is an incoming merge that will allow it to run on POS (proof of stake).

-While Bitcoin and other altcoins run their mine-based system through POW (which determines a new block through competition and a vast amount of computer energy), POS will pick a validator at random, effectively cancelling out the power-eating competition and allowing all validators to get a fair chance of earning more ETH.
+While Bitcoin and other altcoins run their mine-based system through POW (which determines a new block through competition and a vast amount of computer energy), POS will pick a validator at random.
+Effectively canceling out the power-eating rival and allowing all validators to get a fair chance of earning more ETH.
 This is due to make it a far more environmentally stable and efficient network, further widening its scope when it comes to thriving within the metaverse.
 With ETH also set to overtake Bitcoin in the next decade, deciding to buy and trade Ethereum is certainly a legitimate alternative.

 But hold on, we hear you say, what about the stepping stone analogy?
 Didn’t you advise that an investor should look at the coins right now and not the path they might be heading down in the future?
 Well, yes, but Ethereum is not just a stone.
-It is a temple, constantly rebuilding itself and forming a spire which points toward a clear trajectory.
-In this way, it is hard not to take the future into account when making an investment in ETH today, especially when Ethereum is already reaching so high into the ether.
+It is a temple, constantly rebuilding itself and forming a spire that points toward a clear trajectory.
+In this way, it is hard not to take the future into account when investing in ETH today, especially when Ethereum is already reaching so high into the ether.